mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 - Versions, product versions which enable the TDM implementation to support multiple versions of the product.

   -  Each product version may have a different data source structure.
-For example, a development environment may have new tables and fields compared to the production environment.
+For example, a development environment may have new tables and fields that are not in the production environment.
   - At least one version must be set for a Product.
 Multiple product versions can also be set.
   - The relevant product version must be selected when adding a Product to an [Environment].